Michael-Yee/data_science/blogs/visualization.md

 ## Part 2: Important Features of Data Visualization Software

-Whether you are developing or using third party software tool, the software tool must have the following key features, as follows:
+Whether you are developing or using third party software, the software must have the following key features, as follows:

 ### Customizable Dashboards